U.S. shutdown talks falter, Trump threatens emergency powers

 In a Dec.
 11 meeting with Pelosi and Schumer, Trump said he would be “proud” to shut the government over the security issue and would not blame Democrats.
 He has since said they are responsible.

-Administration officials and congressional staffers are set to continue meeting over the weekend to try to end the impasse.
+Administration officials and congressional staffers are set to meet on Saturday to try to end the impasse, the White House said.

-House Republican leader Kevin McCarthy told reporters that the leaders and Trump had decided to designate staff to work over the weekend.
-He said Trump had named Vice President Mike Pence, senior aide Jared Kushner and Secretary of Homeland Security, Kirstjen Nielsen.
+House Republican leader Kevin McCarthy told reporters that Trump had named Vice President Mike Pence, senior aide Jared Kushner and Secretary of Homeland Security Kirstjen Nielsen to work over the weekend.

 The partial shutdown is straining the country’s immigration system, worsening backlogs in courts and complicating hiring for employers.